Black Hole-Neutron Star Binaries near Neutron Star Disruption Limit in the Mass Regime of Event GW230529: Methods

 Initial conditions for all simulations are obtained using SpEC's internal initial data solver, Spells \cite{Pfeiffer:2005zm,Pfeiffer_2003,Foucart_2008}.
 Spells solves for the constraints in Einstein’s equations.
 Additionally, it solves for an irrotational velocity profile inside the neutron star while requiring hydrostatic equilibrium \cite{PhysRevD.63.064029,Taniguchi_2006}.
 When initially solving Einstein's equations, SpEC sets the radial velocity of the stars to zero, but in reality the stars follow a spiral trajectory, and ignoring this results in eccentricity.
 The trajectory's eccentricity is reduced after a short 3-orbit evolution of the binary according to an iterative procedure described in Buonanno {\it et al}~\cite{Buonanno_2011}.

 The evolution of the binary is performed using a two-grid method.
 There is a pseudo-spectral grid for evolving Einstein's equations, and a separate Cartesian grid utilizing finite difference methods for general relativistic fluid evolution.
 SpEC uses the WENO5 reconstructor \cite{Jiang1996202,Borges} with an Harten-Lax-van Leer (HLL) approximate Riemann solver~\cite{HLL} for high-order shock-capturing methods.
 A sphere of constant grid-frame radius is removed from the grid to avoid evolving the interior of the black hole.
-These simulations did not include magnetic fields or momentum transport to model subgrid magnetic turbulence, as these effects are only expected to be important after merger.
+These simulations did not include magnetic fields or momentum transport to model subgrid magnetic turbulence, as these effects operate on post-merger timescales longer than those covered by our simulations.

 Each simulation presented in this manuscript was run with Monte Carlo neutrino radiation transport, following the methods of \cite{Foucart_2021b}.
 This marks the first use of this method in black hole-neutron star (BHNS) merger simulations.
 Unlike approximate schemes like leakage models or moment-based approaches, the Monte Carlo method directly simulates neutrino transport by randomly sampling neutrinos and tracking their trajectories in both position and momentum space.
 This enables accurate modeling of neutrino interactions, including absorption, emission, and scattering, in a highly dynamic merger environment.
 The Monte Carlo approach is particularly suited for BHNS mergers, because black hole-disk systems are significantly cheaper to evolve with Monte-Carlo methods than systems in which a dense, hot neutron star remains present.